Risks & complications of wearing a dental bridge

 7 Bridges in the upper jaw vs. bridges in the lower jaw

-Strictly speaking from personal experience, bridges placed in the upper jaw will much more quickly develop "issues" such as slightly receding gums leading to bacterial infiltration and tooth decay on the abutments.
+Strictly speaking from personal experience, bridges placed in the upper jaw will much more quickly develop "issues" such as slightly receding gums leading to bacterial infiltration and cavities on the abutments.

 8 Advice for those who wear a bridge and who develop pain